Sakyawira/auckland-house-prices/README.md

 ## Correlation and Relationships

-The correlation between the numeric columns were calculated and observed in the below correlation plot.
-(The right color bar indicated the correlation values.
-For example, dark red means correlation value is 1 and light beige means correlation value is negative 0.25)
+The correlation between the numeric columns were calculated and observed in the below correlation plot(The right color bar indicated the correlation values.
+For example, dark red means correlation value is 1 and light beige means correlation value is negative 0.25).
 <img src="https://github.com/Sakyawira/auckland-house-prices/blob/master/Images/Cor.PNG?raw=true" width="580" height="412" />

 The graph shows that bedrooms number, bathrooms number, land Area, latitude,